Information About You

 The length of time for which we hold your data is dependent on the purpose for which the information was supplied.

-Details supplied for the purposes of subscribing to our premium Volumes or subscribing to our newsletter will be retained until you choose to unsubscribe from the service.
+Details supplied for the purposes of subscribing to our premium membership or subscribing to our newsletter will be retained until you choose to unsubscribe from the service.

 Automated Processing and Profiling

 Minimalism Life does not use profiling or automated decision-making processes.

 Like many other websites, Minimalism Life makes use of log files.
 The information inside the log files includes Internet Protocol (IP) addresses, types of browsers, Internet Service Providers (ISP), date/time stamps, referring/exit pages, and number of clicks—this information is used to analyze trends, administer the site, track users’ movements around the site, and gather demographic information.
 IP addresses, and other such information, are not linked to any information that is personally identifiable.

 If you wish to disable cookies, you may do so through your individual browser options.
 More detailed information about cookie management with specific web browsers can be found at the browsers’ respective websites.

 Everything written on this site, unless otherwise indicated, is property of Minimalism Life.
 Feel free to take pieces of our work and replicate it online or in print, but please link back to minimalism.life.